 Good employees love what they do.

-That’s why, with so much talk these days about disengaged workers and good people jumping ship, you’ll want to be sure your organization is paying attention to these issues.
+With so much talk about disengaged workers and good people jumping ship, you’ll want to be sure your organization is paying attention to these issues.

 Surveys on why good employees leave jobs often list work/life imbalance as a top reason.
 People have a life outside of the office.
-But your company still has an attendance policy only a cloistered nun could satisfy.
-No one uses vacation time.
-And to avoid missing a day, people come to work sick enough to quarantine.
+But some companies still have an attendance policy only a cloistered nun would approve: No one uses vacation time, and to avoid missing a day, people come to work sick enough to quarantine.

 Whether they punch a clock, log in, buzz a key card or follow the honor system, good employees want to feel valued by results, not by the time they’re technically “present.”